-The Polish military manner that drove to the martial law was beginning to take shape already then, 35 years before.
-The governing sentiment, or so it looked, was the noble liberty; law was as a "holy oracle", only sarcastically: if it did not specifically ban or ordain, it "allowed".
+The Polish military manner was beginning to take shape already then, 35 years before.
+The governing sentiment, or so it looked, was the noble liberty.
+Law was as a "holy oracle", only sarcastically: if it did not specifically ban or ordain, it "allowed".

 The “little meadow”

-The Polish “Łączka”, a little meadow, was a secret burial site for those executed or tortured to death by special services.
-The law was a weak constraint on the secret mien in the infamous “Section Ł” of ■→Powązki Military Cemetery.
+The Polish “Łączka”, a little meadow, was a site for secret burial of people whom special services executed or tortured to death.
+The law was weak on the secret mien in “Section Ł” of ■Powązki Military Cemetery.

-The bill of January 31, 1959, on burial of the dead, abolished a regulation of 1932, and gave the right of interment also to persons "who willfully took on the task".
-Corpse transportation did not require any permit in built-up areas, or in other Polish territory within 30 kilometers in range.
+The bill of January 31, 1959, on burial of the dead, gave the right of interment to actually anyone, also persons "who willfully took on the task".
+Corpse transportation did not require any permit in built-up areas or their 30 kilometers range.
 People of no medical training could pronounce a person dead.

 Articles 10.1; 11.2; 14.1; 23.

-The crimes were committed with special cruelty, on Polish citizens, by Polish citizens. ■→Adam Humer acted for the Public Security, a civilian service who closely cooperated with the military.
-His American birth was pointed out, and he was called a Stalinist at the same time, but his sadistic acts did not result from American or Russian recommendation.
-Paradoxically, if to blame Russians (Americans were not in the territory, and they were not involved with the government), it would have to be for their not having controlled Humer enough.
+Polish people practiced special cruelty on Polish people. ■Adam Humer acted for the Public Security, a civilian service who closely cooperated with the military.
+Later, his American birth was pointed out, and at the same time he was called a Stalinist, but his sadistic acts did not result from American or Russian command.
+Paradoxically, if to blame Russians (Americans were not in the territory at all), it could be only for their not having controlled Humer enough.